Find Affordable College Courses

 Middletown, CT

-Our analysis found Wesleyan University to be the best school for liberal arts / sciences and humanities students who want to pursue a degree in Connecticut.
-Wesleyan U is a small private not-for-profit school located in the small city of Middletown.
+Our 2023 rankings named Wesleyan University the best school in Connecticut for liberal arts / sciences and humanities students.
+Wesleyan U is a small private not-for-profit school located in the city of Middletown.

 While working on their degree, liberal arts / sciences and humanities majors at Wesleyan U accumulate an average of around $16,500 in student debt.
 The average monthly payment of a loan this size is about $591, assuming that the borrower is on a 10-year repayment plan.